 Whew!
 Mavis is already a big girl.

 Kate now lives in Brooklyn, NY with Charles Perry

 After moving to Brooklyn, Kate was hired by Lingua Franca located in Manhattan.

-Within a year and a half she was promoted to President of the company.
+Within a year and a half she was promoted to Chief Operating Officer of the company.